FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-18-world-management.md

 category: Java
 tags: General
 permalink: /minecraft/java/general/world-management
-description: Learn how to manage, upload and download your world.
+description: An essential guide to manage, upload and download your world to and from your server.
 keywords:
     - keyword: world
       matches: &world_matches ["upload", "download", "management"]